 For a cool effect, why not use it on it's own?
 Here's an awesome video by our friends at dewerstone Outdoor Lifestyle.
 The paste prints almost totally clear and then once the heat is applied the colour just starts to strip out of the fabric.

-Imagine the below combined with the Jacqaurd Super Opaque white, it would be amazingly white!
+Imagine the below combined with the Hunt The Moon Super Opaque White, it would be amazingly white!

 There's always more time for improving your screen printing.
 Keeping great screens should be high on your list.